JujuAdams/ThoughtsOnGameMaker/README.md

 - SDL database update = patch version
 - Removal of an API feature = major version
 - Adding a new optional argument = typically a minor version, sometimes a major version depending on new default behaviour

+&nbsp;

+## Pull Requests

+I'll only accept pull requests that fulfill the following requirements:

+- **Small** — The PR should continue as few changes as possible.
+If it's a big change, it's harder to review.
+- **Specific** — The PR should address only the specific feature or bug and not contain multiple fixes for multiple things at the same time.
+- **Solution-oriented** — The PR should cover a known issue.
+PRs that "tidy up" a project are unhelpful.
+- **Commented** — Comment your code, folks
+- **No IDE / GameMaker updates** — The PR should not require updating the GameMaker IDE or using a different runtime than the library is built for.